Horseback Riding in Mongolia

 Buureg -Khuis Lake- Shireet lake – Shurangiin Tsohio

 Refreshed and relaxed after being at base camp, you are back on the horses today.
 When you watch the packhorses being loaded, you will be amazed about how much these small, sturdy horses can carry.
 Nevertheless, we recommend that you take as little as possible with you on this part of the trip.
 The riding becomes more challenging as you will ride through more obstacle areas and narrow trails of forested mountains into more remoteness altitude of 2200m above sea level.
 Nature is pristine and untouched.
 You will reach the main destination of Eight Lakes.
 Overnight in the tent on the shore of Lake.
+Nights 6 through 8 will be in tented camp with kitchen and pack animal support.

 Day 7

 Today you can ride between the beautiful lakes, hike, watch birds and find flowers.
 The Naiman Lake area was formed by volcanic eruption in the late Neogene.
-You still can see lava rocks in the flat area and barren mountain tops. then ride back where the Nomad family lives, farewell dinner with horseman and meet the support vehicles.
-Overnight in tented camp with kitchen and pack animal support.
+You still can see lava rocks in the flat area and barren mountain tops.

 Day 10